 - SL Positioning Client UE discovers one of the two or more UEs described in clause 5.6.1, e.g. the SL Reference UE(s) or Target UE(s), using the Ranging/SL Positioning UE discovery procedure (refer to clause 6.4);

-- SL Positioning Client UE invokes the Ranging/SL Positioning service request to the discovered UE, e.g. SL Reference UE/Target UE, with the attributes described in clause 5.6.1.
+- SL Positioning Client UE invokes the Ranging/SL Positioning service request to the discovered UE, i.e. Target UE, with the attributes described in clause 5.6.1.
 For absolute location, this service request includes the SL Positioning Client UE's user info and Target UE's user info, and may also include the user info for a list of candidate Located UE(s).
 For relative location or ranging information, the service request includes the SL Positioning Client UE's user info, Target UE's user info, and SL Reference UE's user info.
 The Ranging/SL Positioning service request/response is conveyed by PC5-U and handled in the Ranging/SL Positioning layer.
 The Ranging/SL positioning service request/response is handled as application layer traffic by V2X layer or 5G ProSe layer.

 - The UE which received a SL positioning service request from SL Positioning Client UE triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning exposure service invocation during PC5 link establishment as specified in TS 33.533 [13], performs the Ranging/SL positioning control between SL Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.